 Hairfinity vs Hairanew: a closer look

 Each supplement contains a wide range of ingredients which are purported to support hair growth.
-Below are a list of the ingredients for each hair supplement and how they might help you in growing longer and healthier hair.
+Below is a list of the ingredients for each hair supplement and how they might help you in growing longer and healthier hair.
+You can also go here to see other vitamin supplements for hair growth.

 - Vitamin A – This vitamin is crucial for proper cell function and is a powerful fat-soluble antioxidant.
 However, too much vitamin A can actually lead to hair loss.
 Hairfinity provides 8150 IU of vitamin A, which is about 163% of your daily needs.